Henry Stone On “The Story with Dick Gordon”

 So today, I drove up to the WLRN studio in Downtown Miami and got on the ISDN line with Dick Gordon in North Carolina for the interview.

 Wow, he really did his research.
 We talked about my early days as a trumpet player in the first integrated army band at Camp Kilmer in New Jersey.
-We talked about my moving to California after the war, how I worked with a 17 year old Mel Torme at the studio of Ben Pollock, how I ended up with the Bihari Brothers at Modern Records, and my early distribution efforts (nationwide) with the train porters.
+We talked about my moving to California after the war, how I worked with a 17 year old Mel Torme at the studio of Ben Pollack, how I ended up with the Bihari Brothers at Modern Records, and my early distribution efforts (nationwide) with the train porters.

 We talked about my Tone Distributing, growing with Atlantic, hitting the road with Leonard Chess, and a few big hits I had like “Cleanup Woman,” “Funky Nassau,” “Rockin’ Chair,” and of course the first ever worldwide disco hit “Rock Your Baby” with George McCrae.

 All in all, it was a great story, and I can’t wait to hear it on the radio, playing to over 125 FM stations around the U.S. (and a couple of AM stations too).
 And I can’t wait for you to hear it too.
 I will make sure and let you know when it’s out.